Credit Cards Airline Credit Cards

 A great way to earn even more Marriott Bonvoy points is with one of its credit cards, such as the following:

-• Marriott Bonvoy Bold® Credit Card: With no annual fee, a 30,000 point welcome bonus after you spend $1,000 in the first 3 months of account opening, and up to 14X points at hotels participating in Marriott Bonvoy; 2X points on other travel purchases; and 1X points on all other purchases, this is a great entry-level card to help you quickly rack up points.
+• Marriott Bonvoy Bold® Credit Card: With no annual fee, a 30,000 bonus points welcome bonus after you spend $1,000 in the first 3 months of account opening, and up to 14X total points at hotels participating in Marriott Bonvoy; 2X points at grocery stores, rideshare, select food delivery, select streaming, and internet, cable, and phone services; and 1X points on all other purchases, this is a great entry-level card to help you quickly rack up points.

 Use one of American Airlines’ AAdvantage credit cards